tiobe/tics-github-action/README.md

 ## Before you start
 ### Prerequisites
-A TICS Viewer (version 2022.4 or higher) running somewhere on the network that is HTTP(S) accessible by the runner on which you want to execute the action.
+- A TICS Viewer (version 2022.4 or higher) running somewhere on the network that is HTTP(S) accessible by the runner on which you want to execute the action.
+- The connected runner should have Git installed.

 ### Supported Platforms
 Linux and Windows based runners, both GitHub-hosted and self-hosted, are supported.